 Your options for getting from Bangkok to Kanchanaburi include train, bus, taxi and mini bus.
 Read on for more information on getting there, on hotels in Kanchanaburi and things to do in this fascinating, peaceful, part of Thailand.
 If you’d like to book a day trip or tour to Kanchanaburi from Bangkok, that is also possible, click through for details here.
 We took the Bangkok to Kanchanaburi train to spend a few days relaxing on the laid-back River Kwai, what a great train journey and what a beautiful place Kanchanaburi is.
+Also find out here, the only way to book transport to Kanchanaburi, online and in advance.

 We use affiliate links on this page, they are how we keep our website free for you to use.
 They cost you nothing and help us a lot.
 Thanks!